 Our nurse coordinators discuss your needs by phone or email and determine which of our doctors best matches your specific condition and concerns.
 All prior imaging and medical records are requested.
 A social worker may contact you to assist with any special needs you may have.

-Your first appointment at the Comprehensive Neurofibromatosis Center is with Dr. Jeffrey Allen, Dr. Kaleb Yohay, or Dr. Matthias Karajannis.
-A detailed physical and neurological exam is performed and all previous records and tests are reviewed.
+At your first appointment, a detailed physical and neurological exam is performed and all previous records and tests are reviewed.
 Depending on your diagnosis, we may recommend additional tests, such as imaging studies and genetic testing.

 Learn more about our approach to neurofibromatosis treatment.